 Son of a shoe-maker in southern Jutland, Hans Wegner, finished his formal training as a cabinetmaker with master cabinetmaker Stahlberg in 1930 before starting at Teknologisk Institut in Copenhagen.

-He soon moved to the School of Arts and Crafts in the Danish capital where he became architect in 1938, and started teaching in 1946.
+He soon moved to the School of Arts and Crafts in the Danish capital where he became an architect in 1938 and started teaching in 1946.

 The Copenhagen Museum of Art and Industry acquired the first Wegner chair in 1942.

 In 1943 he started his own design office in Gentofte.
 A year later he designed for Johannes Hansen the first of a long series of ‘Chinese’ chairs.
 A series of at least nine chairs inspired by portraits of Danish merchants sitting in Ming chairs.
 Although most of them were designed for Fritz Hansen Eftf. the one designed in 1950 and produced by Carl Hansen & Søn in Odense became the most successful of all Wegner chairs.